ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

     </audio>
 </div>

-And for the tiebreaker, a familiar face returned to osu!, as one of the earliest and most iconic Featured Artists, [Helblinde](https://osu.ppy.sh/beatmaps/artists/5), gave us a chilling yet epic song in [Nástrǫnd](https://osu.ppy.sh/beatmapsets/2465411#osu/5396873), mapped by ::funny::{ user=8473573 }, [Mir](https://osu.ppy.sh/users/8688812) and ::toybot::{ user=2848604 } in a mechanically heavy, yet still distinctly technical way.
+And for the tiebreaker, a familiar face returned to osu!, as one of the earliest and most iconic Featured Artists, [Helblinde](https://osu.ppy.sh/beatmaps/artists/5), gave us a chilling yet epic song in [Nástrǫnd](https://osu.ppy.sh/beatmapsets/2465411#osu/5396873), mapped by ::funny::{ user=8473573 }, ::Mir::{ user=8688812 } and ::toybot::{ user=2848604 } in a mechanically heavy, yet still distinctly technical way.
 Do check out the storyboard by ::LowGraphics::{ user=5383942 } as well (maybe through the [commentary video below](#helblinde)), it's incredibly impressive!

 ## Saturday summary